Excess Sugar May Damage Your Health

 Breakfast cereals are notoriously high in sugar as are other popular breakfast foods like waffles, pancakes, muffins, and jams.
 You can make a huge difference in your daily diet by eliminating sugar from this meal.

-One of the best breakfast alternatives is plain oatmeal garnished with fresh berries, nuts, and raisins.
+One of the is plain oatmeal garnished with fresh berries, nuts, and raisins.
 Other options include eggs prepared however you like them, Greek yogurt or some fresh fruit, tomatoes, and eggs with avocados.

 For the best foods to lose weight and heal your body, check out The Best Foods that Rapidly Slim & Heal in 7 Days, here!